“World’s most beautiful windswept beaches and romantic getaways…”

 In Carmel people debate the legality of the newly-arrived Tyrannosaurus Rex.
-And require tired old restaurants to remain open decades after the palate of modernity has passed by (the Hogs Breath Inn is still going strong).
+And require tired old restaurants to remain open decades after the palate of modernity has passed them by (yes, Hogs Breath Inn is still going strong).
 And insist Shell continue displaying its antebellum logo, guaranteeing you won’t know it’s a gas station.
 In Carmel people run out of gas looking for gas while driving right by gas stations.
 A slight against the ancien regime is punishable by pine-coning.
-And the dress code: the locals are identified by fashion evoking the Seven Dwarfs, or Bilbo and Frodo, or better yet—Miracle Max and Valerie.
-And they’re just as joyless.
+The dress code?
+Locals are identified by fashion evoking the Seven Dwarfs, Bilbo & Frodo, or better yet—Miracle Max and Valerie.
+And they’re every bit as joyless.
 The Carmelites love their city and love their rules but are damned if they’ll be happy about it.
 Is this what happens to people who live among 500 year old trees?

-The art is sophisticated … the Dr. Seuss Gallery notwithstanding.
-Sixties art is the newest thing in Carmel.
+The art is sophisticated, the Dr. Seuss Gallery notwithstanding.
+Art from the Sixties is the newest thing in Carmel.
 And that’s how it should be.
 Wandering through the old-growth zeitgeist you suddenly realize you’ll never forget Carmel.
 It’s special.
 And it’ll always be that way.

 Carmel By The Sea, California – September 6 – 7, 2013 C.E.